PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 munged as ``oid(table)`` using the actual name of the table.

-Note that since PyGreSQL 5.0 this will return the value of an array type column as a Python list.
+Note that since PyGreSQL 5.0 this will return the value of an array type column as a Python list by default.

 insert -- insert a row into a database table
 --------------------------------------------